techllen/car-dealership-pt1-console/ReadME.txt

-# Car Dealership
+Car Dealership Console Application

+1.DESCRIPTION

-## Description
+1.1 Description
 The Car Dealership app is a console-based application that facilitates the purchasing of cars.
 An employee can add cars to the lot and manage offers for those cars, while a customer can view the cars on the lot and make offers.

-## Purpose

-   We want to see that you can meet deadlines and that you can code.
-You are expected to complete the following requirements and give a 5 minute presentation demonstrating your application.

-## Requirements
+1.1.1 Requirements
 1. Functionality should reflect the below user stories.
 2. Data persisted through serialization.
 3. All input is received using the java.util.Scanner class.
 4. Log4j is implemented to log events to a file.
 5. 100% test coverage using JUnit Java testing framework (excluding Pojos).

-## User Stories
+1.1.2 User Stories

 * As a user, I can login.
 * As an employee, I can add a car to the lot.